LesUski/100-Days-in-Cloud/Labs/89-API-Gateway-with-parameters/README.md

 ---

 ## Lab description
-This lab practises on creating an API Gateway with path and query string parameters that will be integrated with Lambda function
+This lab practice's on creating an API Gateway with path and query string parameters that will be integrated with Lambda function

 * **Create a Lambda Function**
 * **Create API Gateway**